top of page

 Is There Room for Everyone?

-Animals and humans maintain a delicate balance in nature.
-Learn about the importance of open space and how we can protect animal habitats while balancing the needs of humans.
+Students will learn the importance of open space and how we can protect animal habitats while balancing the needs of humans.
 This program will be tailored to your community, focusing on your local animals.
 An outdoor, interactive activity is the capstone of this informative and exciting program.

 Earth Changes – Wind, Water, and Weathering

-During this three part program, students will begin to understand how erosion and weathering can be beneficial and detrimental to our local landscapes.
+During this three-part program, students will begin to understand how erosion and weathering can be beneficial and detrimental to our local landscapes.
 During the first lesson, students will learn the recipe for soil, how weathering and decomposition help build soil, and will work together to create their own rich, beneficial soil sample.
 The second lesson will focus on the effects of erosion and how humans and nature can mitigate it.
 Working in small groups, students will be assigned a mini-water table where they will simulate flooding along a river.
 Using various tools, they will experiment with different options to control run-off and bank erosion.
 During the third lesson, the students will once again use the mini-water tables to develop models of flood control along the banks of a river.
 This program is best conducted during warm weather months so that the program can be held outside.

-5th Grade
+5th Grade:

 Watershed Study

 Watersheds play a critical role in the health of our ecosystems, and the health of humans.
 Many municipalities in New England draw their drinking water from their local watershed.
 So how can we determine if a watershed is healthy?
 If a body of water is accessible from the schoolyard, students will use ponding equipment to assess animal life and water quality test kits to test for key chemical indicators.
 If a body of water is not adjacent to the school, students will use mini-water tables to model watersheds and assess the best methods for controlling erosion and pollution.
-Additionally, students will assess the ecosystem surrounding their school, its proximity to areas of potential runoff, and create a model of how a habitat surrounding the school that would benefit the larger watershed.
+Additionally, students will assess the ecosystem surrounding their school, and its proximity to areas of potential runoff, and create a model of how a habitat surrounding the school benefits the larger watershed.

 Energy Flows, Nutrients Cycle